samplchallenges/SAMPL-containers/tutorials/README.md

    ENV PATH="/root/.local/bin:$PATH"      # set the path
    ```
 3. Save the changes to Dockerfile and exit
+4. Build your container to ensure there are no build issues, so far.
+   * command: `docker build -t adv-tutorial-base-test .`
+5. If your build from the previous step (step 4) completed without issue, please move on to Section 1.4, otherwise some troubleshooting may be necessary.

 ### 1.4: Add the Autodock Vina and MGL Tools executables

 > In 1.4, we will incorporate the command line tools Autodock Vina and MGL Tools into our base container.
-Please do not change which installer you download based on your native operating system.
-These installers will be used inside the docker container which uses a Linux x86 system.
-When building your own container, this is where you would add in any command line program files.
+Please do not change which installers you download based on your native operating system (OS) because the OS used inside docker container, Linux x86, may be different than your native OS.
+For example, I am currently on a Mac, but the OS inside the docker container is Linux x86, so any installers that work for my native Mac OS would not work inside my docker container.
+>
+> When building your own container, this is where you would add in any command line program files.
 1. Create a directory called dependencies
    * command: `mkdir dependencies`
 2. Download Autodock Tools linux x86 "autodock_vina_1_1_2_linux_x86.tgz" from http://vina.scripps.edu/download.html